danfuzz/lactoserv/doc/configuration.md

 * `path` &mdash; Path to the file, with the final path component modified by infixing the process ID.
-* `updatePeriod` &mdash; How long to wait between each file update while the system is running specified as a duration value, as described in [Specifying durations](#specifying-durations), or `null` to indicate "never."
+* `updatePeriod` &mdash; How long to wait between each file update while the system is running specified as a duration value as described in [Specifying durations](#specifying-durations), or `null` to indicate "never."
 Optional and defaults to `null`.
+If specified, the value must be at least one second (so as to prevent excessive churn).
 * `save` &mdash; Optional file preservation configuration.
 If not specified, no file preservation is done.